top of page

 Timeline and Structure of the ALCS Program

-The application is then due early the next year, with this year’s deadline being February 15th, 2023, at 11:59 CST.
+The application is then due early the next year, with this year’s deadline being February 15th, at 11:59 CST.
 The application consists of a digital application, essays (which stay consistent year after year and can be accessed here, so you can get started whenever), high school transcripts, recommendation letters, a list of personal extracurriculars, and test scores (PSAT, SAT, or ACT).

 If accepted amongst the top 12 applicants, you will now be a part of the seven-week research program at Texas Tech, with complementary housing and meals.
-For 2023, the program runs from June 18th to August 3rd, thus it will run from mid-June to early August.
+The program runs from June 18th to August 3rd, thus it will run from mid-June to early August.
 The program will be filled with weekly social activities and weekly seminars to help bolster your learning experience and enjoyment over the summer.

 Why Should You Participate in the ALCS Program?